google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Is it difficult to get A PhD admission?

-PhD Admissions can be complicated, time-consuming, and stressful for you can never be sure.
+PhD admissions can be complicated, time-consuming, and stressful.
+You can never be sure.
 Your best bet is to prepare as much as possible.

 What do they look for in PhD applicants?